 How 3rd Party Shipping Works

-1. Engagement: The journey begins when a business embraces the benefits of third party shipping.
-They agree with a third-party logistics provider (3PL) outlining the scope of the required services.
+1. Engagement: The journey begins when a business embraces the benefits of third-party shipping and agrees with a third-party logistics provider (3PL) outlining the scope of the required services.

 2. Inventory Management: Once the partnership is in place, the 3PL may manage inventory, including storing and organizing products in their warehouses or distribution centers.
 This frees up valuable space and time for the business.